Introduction

 In this case, we oblige the client to do the following: the client must forward to each participant information about all other participants in our transaction.
 Thus, each participant knows all the other participants and sends them the result.
 In this case, any participant, if it did not receive a request from the client, can choose one of the following behaviors:

-2. If the request from the other participant contains all the necessary information for executing the transaction commit for this participant, then it is possible to make a decision about the successful locking of the corresponding records (1st phase) and send OK.
-To this end, the client must send to each participant of the transaction information about all other participants and all the necessary data for executing the distributed commit.
+.
+In this case, the locks are rolled back.
+The participant at the same time, as always, broadcasts its response to the other participants. - If the request from the other participant contains all the necessary information for executing the transaction commit for this participant, then it is possible to make a decision about the successful locking of the corresponding records (1st phase) and send

-In any case, we get that all participants either get OK, or in the absence of the necessary information, someone responds notOK and the transaction rolls back.
+and the transaction rolls back.
 So in the event of a client failure, each participant is able either to complete the initiated transaction or to correctly roll back the client's actions.

 It remains to make the participants of the distributed system to be fault-tolerant.
 To do this, we put them in the consensus of the group without a dedicated leader.
 So each participant will not be represented by a separate node, but a set of nodes in the consensus group.